In a NutshellRetailers sometimes offer a discount when you open their store credit card, but you should do the math to figure out if it's worth it.

-You may be able to get 10 or 20 percent off, sometimes even more, or perhaps get a financing offer on your large purchases.
+You may be able to get 10% or 20% off, sometimes even more, or perhaps get a financing offer on your large purchases.

 The savings are real, but it’s important to consider more than the one-time discount you’ll receive.
 Weigh these pros and cons before applying for a store credit card — you may be better off looking for a coupon elsewhere and paying with a general rewards credit card, debit card or cash.

 While store credit cards aren’t a good fit for every circumstance, there are times when applying for and using a new store card could be worthwhile.

 Depending on what you’re purchasing, you may be able to save a lot of money with the initial discount many stores offer when you sign up for their store card.
 You also might be eligible for ongoing discounts and offers as a cardholder.

 It may be easier to get approved for a retail credit card than a non-retail credit card.
 If you need to make a purchase but can’t afford to pay the full amount for it today, using a credit card is one option.
 And if your credit isn’t good enough to qualify for a different lower-interest card, or you calculate that a discount is worth more than a higher interest rate, a retail card may be an option.
 But as with any credit card balance, make a plan to quickly pay off the debt so that you’re not carrying a balance.

 You may be able to use a retail card to build credit.
 Check to see if the card issuer reports your account activity to the three major credit bureaus.
 To build credit with a card, you should make on-time payments.
 You’ll only build credit with the information that is reported to the credit bureaus.